dropecosta/github-finder/README.md

 GOOGLE_CLIENT_SECRET=< -- Your GOOGLE_CLIENT_SECRET -- >

 ˋˋˋ
-(If you have difficulty with this step, please contact me and I can help)
+(If you have difficulty with this step, please contact me and I can help! :))

+To login, register with email and password or access the login screen with the following credentials:

+### ˋˋˋ
+E-mail: test"gmail.com
+Password: 1234

+ˋˋˋ

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.